 The nine PCC units that participants worked in varied in terms of size and patient cohort.

-They included cardiac intensive care units, general intensive care units and mixed specialties units.
+They included cardiac intensive care units (ICUs), general ICUs and mixed specialties units.

-Thematic analysis generated six themes representing consultants' experiences of wellbeing (see Table 1).
-Despite working in a highly stimulating and challenging environment all PCC consultants who took part were able to reflect on their experiences and what might improve their wellbeing.
+Thematic analysis generated six themes representing consultants' experiences of well-being (see box 1).
+Despite working in a highly stimulating and challenging environment all PCC consultants who took part were able to reflect on their experiences and what might improve their well-being.